 3. Determinism Is Lost

 Safe languages rely on features like garbage collection and automatic bounds checking.
 These systems run whenever the runtime decides they should — not when the security tool needs them to.
 This means execution can pause, slow down, or shift unpredictably.
+The application is performing functions dictated by the guardrails, not the programmer.

 In OT cybersecurity, where timing and behavior must be consistent and guaranteed, this loss of determinism is unacceptable.